-Our undergraduate curriculum consists of 128 credit hours and offers you the ability to specialize with technical electives and subspecialties in Biomedical Engineering or Environmental Engineering.
+Our undergraduate program, ranked 18th among public university by U.S. News & World Report, consists of 128 credit hours and offers you the ability to specialize with technical electives and subspecialties in Biomedical Engineering or Environmental Engineering.
 The College of Engineering and Applied Science also has numerous minor and certificate programs for engineering students.
 Some students also choose to extend their undergraduate education during their junior year with a Bachelor’s–Accelerated Master’s (BAM), a program that gives you the opportunity to earn an MS degree more quickly than you otherwise could.

 At the Paul M. Rady Department of Mechanical Engineering, we make hands-on learning a priority.
 Our professors and instructors have varied career, research and teaching experiences which make for a broad range of available technical electives covering topics from bio-inspired robotics to flow visualization and beyond.
 In their final year of study, our undergraduates participate in Senior Design, a unique capstone design experience that allows students to apply the knowledge they've acquired in fundamental mechanical engineering courses to a real-world, open-ended design challenge.

 Professional development is also a focus of the program.
 Students participate in experiences that grow them as professionals like company tours, networking events, professional development coursework and real-world design projects through the Design Your Career professional development program.

 Finding Community at Rady Mechanical Engineering